OpenSourceEBike/Bafang_M500_M600/Hardware/README.md

 The nominal wattage, according to EU regulations, is determined by measuring the temperature at a certain continues load.
 This means that to comply to EU regulations, the actual **physical** motor unit has to be different.

+Bafang has done this by adapting the stator size (the power coil):

+m600:
+Size: 72.4mm
+Rating: 500w Nominal

+m500:
+Size: 63.4mm
+Rating: 250w Nominal

 ##### m500 vs m600

 The m500 has, in fact, a motor unit that has a 250w rated stator.
 Whereas the m600 has a 500w rated stator.
 At the time of writing it's not 100% sure if the rotor also has significant changes between versions, besides the axle difference noted below.